osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ```

 !!! warning
-    Do not disable OSG monitoring in any service that is to be used for any other than testing
+    Only disable OSG monitoring on services that are solely used for testing.

 Running an Origin
 -----------------